project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 **Note:** Sunbird uses Keycloak as the identity and authentication provider.

 ## Access Keycloak Administration

-Assuming that you have set up sunbird on sunbird.example.com, You can open Keycloak administration panel simply by navigating to **https://sunbird.example.com/auth/admin**
+Assuming that you have set up Sunbird on sunbird.example.com, You can open Keycloak administration panel simply by navigating to **https://sunbird.example.com/auth/admin**

 ## Import Realm

 - To simplify the configuration, Sunbird provides a ready to use realm that can be readily imported and used.
-Download the realm <a  href="https://raw.githubusercontent.com/project-sunbird/project-sunbird.github.io/dev/pages/developer-docs/installation/other_files/keycloak-realm.json"  download>here</a>.
+Download the realm <a  href="https://raw.githubusercontent.com/project-sunbird/project-sunbird.github.io/dev/pages/developer-docs/installation/other_files/keycloak-realm.json">here</a>.

 - To import the realm, use the 'Add realm' button as shown in the following screens.